 "science fiction" AND gender

 Use OR to find different ways your topic could be expressed.
 This will expand your results.
 Group these related terms in parentheses, so the database interprets them first.
-The following search will find results that have any one of the terms in parentheses along with "science fiction."
+The following search will find results that have any one of the terms in parentheses as well as the phrase "science fiction."

 "science fiction" AND (gender OR "sex role" OR femininity OR masculinity)